-Provide independent advice for prospective electric vehicle drivers.
+2. Provide independent advice for prospective electric vehicle drivers.

-Have fun driving electric vehicles!
+4. Have fun driving electric vehicles!

-Together with other B.C. electric vehicle and environmental groups, we are lobbying the B.C.
-Government to continue providing incentives for electric vehicle ownership and to institute new measures to promote the use of electric vehicles.
+Together with other BC electric vehicle and environmental groups, we are lobbying the BC Government to institute additional measures to promote the use of electric vehicles.

-The government should provide access for electric vehicles with the HOV sticker to the early boarding lanes at ferry terminals.
+2. The government should provide access for electric vehicles with the HOV sticker to the early boarding lanes at ferry terminals.